blocktransfer/reg-publications/examinations/response-8.md

 BlockTrans’ failure to establish a process to ensure that back-up files of the Legacy Database are maintained is an internal control weakness, as such process could ensure that BlockTrans maintains a record of certificate detail deleted from the MSF as required by Rule 17Ad-10(f) under the Exchange Act.

+---

+subsubsec on legacy backups and ledger cachinege

+_See also_ re outstanding ledger state Horizon cript repo at https://github.com/blocktransfer/record-dates

 ## OFAC Searches